 Michael Fraser’s To Greet Yourself Arriving, a powerful collection of poems about the people and culture of the black African Diaspora, was published in 2016.
-Also in 2016, Tightrope we releases Ron Charach’s visionary novel cabana the big, a political satire about gun culture in North America.
+Also in 2016, Tightrope we released Ron Charach’s visionary novel cabana the big, a political satire about gun culture in North America.

 Best Canadian Essays and Best Canadian Poetry help to develop community, create dialogue, and increase the number of individuals—including many emerging authors, sometimes from marginalized communities—published each year.
 Tightrope walks the line between the existing canon and the next wave of talented writers, while pushing CanLit to be more inclusive.